-- a.
-Eligibility Any age or Credited Service - b.
-Benefit Current:
+a.
+Eligibility Any age or Credited Service

-If there is a surviving spouse, 100% of FAS payable to the spouse.
+b.
+Benefit If there is a surviving spouse, 80% of FAS payable to the spouse.
 10% of FAS is payable to each qualifying dependent to a maximum of 20% for all dependents.
 Surviving spouse's benefit will be reduced by the amount of dependent benefits.
-If no surviving spouse, dependent benefits are 50% of the amount a surviving spouse would have received for each dependent to a maximum of 100% for all dependents in the aggregate.
+If no surviving spouse, dependent benefits are 50% of the amount a surviving spouse would have received for each dependent to a maximum of 80% of FAS for all dependents in the aggregate.